jwdevos/gobgp-mrt-injection-lab/README.md

 ```
 docker image ls
 ```
-**Step 3:** Download and decompress an MRT file.
+**Step 4:** Download and decompress an MRT file.
 In this example, a file from RouteViews from an AMS-IX location was used.
 Note that software engineering best practices have been applied, so this exact MRT filename is hardcoded in the Containerlab topology file.
 Give the bzip2 command a bit of time to complete:
 ```
 wget https://archive.routeviews.org/amsix.ams/bgpdata/2024.11/RIBS/rib.20241101.0000.bz2
 bzip2 -ckd rib.20241101.0000.bz2 > route-views-ams-ix-1-20241101.mrt
 ```
-**Step 4:** All parts are now in place and the lab can be started:
+**Step 5:** All parts are now in place and the lab can be started:
 ```
 clab deploy
 ```
-**Step 5:** The lab status can be inspected by both Containerlab and Docker:
+**Step 6:** The lab status can be inspected by both Containerlab and Docker:
 ```
 clab inspect
 ```
 ```
 docker ps -a
 ```

-## Scouting The Territory
-**Step X:** With the lab up and running, it's time to connect to r1 and start gobgpd:
+**Step 7:** With the lab up and running, it's time to connect to r1 and start gobgpd:
 ```
 docker exec -it clab-gobgp-mrt-injection-lab-r1 /bin/bash
 ```
 ```
 gobgpd -t yaml -f /etc/gobgpd.conf
 ```
-**Step X:** The gobgpd process has to keep running in the terminal, so open another one (tmux is a good tool for terminal session multiplexing) and connect to r1 again:
+**Step 8:** The gobgpd process has to keep running in the terminal, so open another one (tmux is a good tool for terminal session multiplexing)

+## Scouting The Territory
+**Step 9:** Connect to r1 again:
 ```
 docker exec -it clab-gobgp-mrt-injection-lab-r1 /bin/bash
 ```
-**Step X:** GoBGP should have established a neighborship to the BIRD process on r2.
+**Step 10:** GoBGP should have established a neighborship to the BIRD process on r2.
 Use the following commands to inspect the list of neighbors, and to display some capabilities and statistics for a specific neighbor:
 ```
 root@r1:/# gobgp neighbor
 Peer            AS  Up/Down State       |#Received  Accepted